← Back to Blog

 6-Digit vs 8-Digit BINs: What’s the Difference?

-Why the change happened: The industry was running out of available 6-digit BIN combinations due to the proliferation of fintech companies, digital banks, and co-branded cards.
+For decades, 6 digits were sufficient to identify all card issuers globally; however, the industry began running out of available 6-digit BIN combinations due to the proliferation of fintech companies, digital banks and co-branded cards.

-Developer impact: Modern payment systems must support both 6 and 8-digit BINs to ensure compatibility with all cards.
+From April 2022, major card networks began issuing 8-digit BINs to accommodate more issuers, though modern payment systems must support both 6 and 8-digit BINs to ensure compatibility with all cards.

 What Information Does a BIN Reveal?